 MSF hopes that by having Foster Agencies in the community, there will be better support foster families and more foster parents being recruited.

 Our mission is to provide quality care and support to foster parents; and, connecting them to a wider network of resources.
 In this way, foster families are equipped to ensure the well-being and holistic development of foster children in the safe, nurturing and caring family environment; while the reintegration of these foster children with their natural families are being worked at.

 Please note that the criteria listed above only serves as a guide.
-Epworth Foster Care/ MSF will assess all applications on a case-by-case basis.
+All applications will be assessed on a case-by-case basis.